Infinite ergodic theory meets Boltzmann statistics: The non-normalized Boltzmann-Gibbs state

 where the averages are with respect to Eq. \eqref{UniformApproximation}.
 The average energy $\langle V \rangle$ and $\beta$ are thermodynamic pairs, and at least suggestively the same is true for $\langle x^2 \rangle$ and $\xi$.
 Later, we will make this analogy to equilibrium statistical mechanics more precise, using an entropy maximization formalism.
 Here, the free energy is ${\cal \tilde{F}} = - (k_B T/2) \ln ( \pi / 4 \xi)$.
 It stems from the first term in Eq. (\ref{eq16a}), which in the usual setting gives the connection between the Helmholtz free energy and the partition function.
 We now see that, for a fixed observation time and \eq{D}; Eq. \eqref{EntropyEnergy} means that {$1/T = (\partial S_{\mbox{unif}}/\partial \langle V\rangle)$}, in agreement with {standard} thermodynamics.
 To leading order, using the fact that the mean-squared displacement is behaving diffusively at long times, namely $k_B \langle x^2 \rangle / 4 D t= k_B /2$, we have

 In this limit, the entropy is insensitive to the potential, since the average potential energy approaches zero at increasing times.
 This occurs simply because the particles increasingly explore the large \eq{x} region where the potential is flat (zero).
-Below, we study the potential energy in detail, but for now it is only important to realize that entropy times $T$ is far larger.
+Below, we study the average potential energy in detail, but for now it is only important to realize that entropy times $T$ is far larger.
 Eq. (\ref{eq16}) shows that the entropy is increasing with time, which is to be expected, since the packet of particles is spreading out to the medium.
-Fig. \ref{SM22} shows the entropy versus time, obtained from simulation results using the two-sided potential, Eq. \eqref{eq091} (green squares), and the corresponding measurement based on Eq. \eqref{EntropyEnergy} (purple circles), but since the potential is symmetric, \eq{S_{\mbox{unif}}(t)\sim \frac{k_B}{2}\ln{(4e\pi Dt)}} (the reason is that at the tails, the density is now proportional to \eq{\exp[-x^2/(4Dt)]/\sqrt{4\pi Dt}}).
-It also shows the asymptotic logarithmic growth at long times (blue line), based on Eq. \eqref{eq16}, but with \eq{\pi\rightarrow4\pi}.
+Fig. \ref{SM22} shows the entropy versus time, obtained from simulation results using the two-sided potential, Eq. \eqref{eq091} (green squares), and the corresponding measurement based on Eq. \eqref{EntropyEnergy} (purple circles).
+But in the latter, since the potential is symmetric, \eq{S_{\mbox{unif}}(t)\sim \frac{k_B}{2}\ln{(4e\pi Dt)}} (the reason is that at the tails, the density is now proportional to \eq{\exp[-x^2/(4Dt)]/\sqrt{4\pi Dt}}).
+It also shows the asymptotic logarithmic growth at long times (blue line), based on Eq. \eqref{eq16}, but with \eq{\pi\rightarrow4\pi}. {The figure shows that Eq. \eqref{EntropyEnergy} is a good approximation, but note that additional correction terms of order \eq{1/\sqrt{t}} might exist, due to contribution from correction terms to the leading-order behavior of \eq{P_t(x)}, discussed in Sec. \ref{SubSecEigen}, which will decay in time as fast as \eq{\langle V\rangle}.
+Even in this case, the asymptotic logarithmic growth at long times, seen in Eq. \eqref{eq16}, will remain unchanged.}

 We are now ready to define the non-normalized Boltzmann density more precisely.
 We define the time dependent function

 hence in our case $\mathcal{Z}_t = \sqrt{ \pi D t}$ (or \eq{\sqrt{4\pi Dt}} for two-sided potentials).
 Inserting \eq{\mathcal{Z}_t} into Eq. (\ref{UniformApproximation}), we find